javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

     Please note, we can't use both these methods to read the same response: either use a reader or a response method to get the result.
 2. Prior to reading, we can figure out the full response length from the `Content-Length` header.

-    It may be absent for cross-domain requests (see chapter <info:fetch-crossorigin>) and, well, technically a server doesn't have to set it.
+    It may be absent for cross-origin requests (see chapter <info:fetch-crossorigin>) and, well, technically a server doesn't have to set it.
 But usually it's at place.
 3. Call `await reader.read()` until it's done.

     We gather response chunks in the array `chunks`.
 That's important, because after the response is consumed, we won't be able to "re-read" it using `response.json()` or another way (you can try, there'll be an error).